strepkov/demonstrator/paper/draft.md

-> we need to add what the community has from our paper: We provide nice students tutorials and solutions for C&C Models (the tutorial and the domain solution is nearly
-> lanuage independent) and therefore the models and solutions provided in our paper can be used for other C&C languages; also for their analysis (e.g. requirement mapping
+We believe, that the community can benefit from out paper.
+We provide nice tutorials for students and solutions for C&C models.
+Due to our modular architecture, the tutorials and the domain solutions is nearly language independent.
+Therefore the models and solutions provided in our paper can be used for other C&C languages and also for their analysis (e.g. requirement mapping to C&C models).
-> to C&C models, ...)
->
-> please check at the previous ModComp workshops all papers there (only abstract and pictures), and see if there are papers where we can build on (e.g. provide new C&C examples,
-> have similar problems, they raise questions we can answer).
-This is important that our paepr has some beneficts for this community to get it accepted.
-> And if cite their papers, then they say yes we are interested in the community and others work and we are not only interested in our own work.

 > * http://www.mrtc.mdh.se/ModComp14/
 > * http://www.mrtc.mdh.se/ModComp15/
 > * http://www.mrtc.mdh.se/ModComp16/